getUserBishal/Library/README.md

 # Library
-This is simple library management system that helps librarian and readers to keep track of books available as well as the borrowed date, description and such.
+This is a simple console based library management system that helps librarian and readers to keep track of books available as well as the borrowed date, description and such.

 Features of the LMS.